 I was excited to receive Jennifer Cook O'Toole's book in the mail, Asperkids: An Insider's Guide to Loving, Understanding and Teaching Children and Asperger Syndrome.
 It was one of the best memoir and self-help books I've read in a long, long time.
-And every moment I put it down to cook, check email, go on Facebook, get my son ready for school, I could not wait to pick it up again and continue reading!
-(I have a big pile of books just eager to be read, so much to do, so little time with all the demands of modern life!)
+And every moment I put it down to cook, check email, go on Facebook, and get my son ready for school, I cannot wait to pick it up again and continue reading!
+(I have a big pile of books just eager to be read, so much to do, and so little time with all the demands of modern life!)

 As a mom (now) to 'Asperkids', Jennifer never gave up trying to help her children.
-Her innovation with both Montessori and non Montessori materials and activities grew from both her struggles as a child and as an adult with Asperger's, plus her background as a teacher.
-Her understanding of Montessori was uncanny, given she is not a Montessori trained teacher.
+Her innovation with both Montessori and non-Montessori materials and activities grew from both her struggles as a child and as an adult with Asperger's, plus her background as a teacher.
+Her understanding of Montessori was uncanny, given she is not a Montessori-trained teacher.

 I highly recommend this book to parents of children with special needs, developmental delays, and or challenging social skills, as well as to parents who have children attending a school with an Asperger student so that they can better understand what that child must be going through.
 I also recommend Asperkids to educators who have or might have an Asperger student in their classroom including a Montessori classroom.

 If you want to make a purchase using the following Amazon Affiliate link, I will get a small commission for which I thank you in advance. ~Lisa Nolan

 Asperkids: An Insider's Guide to Loving, Understanding, and Teaching Children with Asperger's Syndrome